Course Learning Objectives/Outcomes

 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain five roadblocks to friendship in the intimate relationship.
+-Discuss five roadblocks regarding friendship in intimacy.

--Explain the four categories of the intimacy status theory.
+-Name the four categories of the intimacy status theory.

 -Explain what was found to be the main differences in reported friendship closeness for females.

--Explain what five areas of intimacy PAIR assesses.
+-Name what five areas of intimacy PAIR assesses.

--Explain are some examples of self-silencing behaviors.
+-Explain some examples of self-silencing behaviors.